danielscholl-osdu/unit/README.md

 # Units of Measure Service

+The Unit Service is a Maven multi-module project with each cloud implemention placed in its submodule.

 ## This repository contains
 1. The Java implementation of the Units of Measure catalog and conversion service (aka dps-unit-service).
 The Java code is located in the ```src``` folder.
 To open the Java project, open ```pom.xml```.
 1. Tests are located in ```src/test/java/org/opengroup/osdu/unitservice/...```